Pseudo-holomorphic dynamics in the restricted three-body problem: Introduction

-\begin{theorem}[Reeb flow lifting theorem] $\mathbf{HS}_J$ is surjective. \end{theorem}
+\begin{theorem}[Reeb flow lifting theorem] $\mathbf{HS}$ is surjective. \end{theorem}

-In other words, for a given $J$, we may lift any Reeb flow on $S^3$ adapted to the trivial open book, as the holomorphic shadow of the Reeb flow of an IP Giroux form adapted to \emph{any} choice of concrete IP contact $5$-fold.
-The map $\mathbf{HS}_J$ is clearly not in general injective (i.e.\ the shadow does not see vertical dynamical information), as e.g.\ Example \ref{ex:Kepler} shows.

-While the above lifting procedure is not precisely an extension of the flow, morally the above theorem says that Reeb dynamics on an IP contact $5$-fold is at least as complex as Reeb dynamics on the standard contact $3$-sphere.
-Somewhat related, we point out that higher-dimensional Reeb flows encode the complexity of all flows on arbitrary compact manifolds (i.e.\ they are \emph{universal}) \cite{CMPP}.
+In other words, we may lift any Reeb flow on $S^3$ adapted to the trivial open book, as the holomorphic shadow of the Reeb flow of an IP Giroux form adapted to \emph{any} choice of concrete IP contact $5$-fold (for some auxiliary choice of $J$).
+The map $\mathbf{HS}$ is clearly not in general injective (i.e.\ the shadow does not see vertical dynamical information), as e.g.\ Example \ref{ex:rotKepler} shows.
+The above theorem says that Reeb dynamics on \emph{any} IP contact $5$-fold is at least as complex as Reeb dynamics on the standard contact $3$-sphere (and so provides a concrete measure of the high complexity of, say, the spatial restricted three-body problem, i.e.\ it is at least as complicated as the planar problem).
+We point out that higher-dimensional Reeb flows encode the complexity of all flows on arbitrary compact manifolds (i.e.\ they are \emph{universal}) \cite{CMPP}.
 See also the related discussion at the end of the article on topological entropy.
-One can further show the following global property: